-I thought I'd mark the first day of school here with pictures of this cool old high-school that I took while walking past it the other day.
+I thought I'd mark the first day of school here with pictures of this cool old high-school.

-I have passed it often, as the streetcar on Bathurst goes right by it.
-And though I've seen it so many times, I never fail to look at it as I go by.
-I grew up in a new subdivision and went to a modern high-school, but imagine that it would have been really interesting to spend so much time in such a beautiful old building.
+I pass it often because the streetcar on Bathurst goes right by.
+And though I've seen it many times, I never fail to look at it as I pass by.
+I grew up in a new subdivision and went to a modern high-school with little architectural character, so imagine that it would have been really neat to spend time within such a beautiful historic building.

 Thank you for visiting.
 If you or people you love returned to school today, I hope it went well.

 Dinner in a Building With a History and a Personal Mystery SolvedTraveling Through Time at Spadina HouseThe (Amazingly Whimsical) Winter Garden Theatre in TorontoWalk With Me : Yonge Street From Bloor to CollegeLive Music : Sylvan Esso at The Danforth Music HallThe Banksy Art Exhibition and Lunch with Julie